 7.1 PAH shall be entitled to sell lots at a hammer price of at least 90% of the reserve and/or at auctioneers discretion, unless the seller instructs PAH otherwise in writing prior to the commencement of the auction.

-7.2 A fee of £3 will be charged for a reserve price to be placed on an item per auction, if the item sells at second or subsequent sale then no fee will apply to that sale.
+7.2 A fee of £3.6 (including VAT) will be charged for a reserve price to be placed on an item per auction that the item does not sell.
+There is no charge for reserved items that sell.

 The seller shall be obliged to give indemnity to PAH against any claim arising in respect of any goods sold by PAH on behalf of the seller.